NEOZEO64/hivecom/README.md

 I've heard that bees close holes of specific sizes in the beehive to prevent other insects to getting inside the hive.
 For this, they use their self produced propolis, that is also antibacterial and protects from diseases.
 Research in the internet did not reveal a specific hole size that gets closed, however it should be between 1-6mm.
 I designed different cases for the DHT22 to test that out.

-However it didn't matter because of the humidity always beeing wet and also broke ¯\\\_(ツ)_/¯
+However it didn't matter because of the humidity sensor always beeing wet and also broke ¯\\\_(ツ)_/¯

 ## Getting good temperature-weight-calibration